-Grading turnaround: My goal is to return your assignments to you as soon as possible after you submit them, and you can expect that I will grade your assignments within two weeks after they are submitted, although in most cases they will be returned to you sooner.
+Grading turnaround: I will return your assignments to you as soon as possible after you submit them.
+Generally, you can expect that I will grade your assignments within two weeks after they are submitted, although in most cases they will be returned to you sooner.